akshayaky/amfoss-tasks/introspection.md

 ## Why should you choose me?

 I am computer enthusiast and have been learning in the CS  for the past two years though it is mostly limited to programming.
 I have leanrned C++ and MySQL through my school education.
 I also leaned python on my own after the class 12 exams.
 I have tried my level best in completing the  tasks I completed,though I wish I did the javascript and Go tasks as I have not worked with these languages and could learned them for the tasks.
+I am dedicated in my work and can spend many hours doing the same.
 Though I am interseted in programming and other CS stuff, I was a bit lazy to learn new things other than those taught at school.
-I am dedicated in my work and can spend many hours doing the same.

 ## How was I before joining and how am i now?
 Before joining I was not actively doing anything other than those taught at school.
 Even when I planned to do something on my own I didn't learn anything new rather I did something with things I knew already.
 But doing the tasks I was ready to learn new things and do them.
-Before, I thought that I knew everything when I learned one language.But now I know that Computer Science is a vast field and I knew almost nothing  of it.Before joining here, I checked out the previous amfoss-tasks lists I and thought that I will not able to complete anything except one or two but I worked hard and completed many of them.
+Before, I thought that I knew everything when I learned one language.But now I know that Computer Science is a vast field and I knew almost nothing  of it.Before joining here, I checked out the previous amfoss-tasks lists I and thought that I will not able to complete anything except one or two but I worked hard and completed many of them and would have done more if time permitted.

 ## My comments regarding the Selection Process